Deploy only Service Health Alerts

 In this example we will deploy the Service Health Policy Set Definition via Azure CLI.
 However, the same principles and steps apply to other Policy Set Definitions and deployment methods as well.

-To start, you can either download a copy of the parameter file according the version of AMBA-ALZ you are going to deploy or clone/fork the repository.
+To begin, download the appropriate parameter file for the version of AMBA-ALZ you are deploying.

 - alzArm.param.json aligned to the latest release